Introduction

 Scientific or Theoretical Perspective

 From a linguistic perspective, crossword clues like "small issue to pick" exemplify the concept of polysemy, where a single word or phrase has multiple related meanings.
-Practically speaking, this linguistic phenomenon is a staple of crossword construction, as it allows for creative and challenging clues that engage solvers on multiple levels.
+This linguistic phenomenon is a staple of crossword construction, as it allows for creative and challenging clues that engage solvers on multiple levels.
 The use of polysemy in crosswords also reflects the dynamic nature of language, where words can evolve and take on new meanings over time.

 Common Mistakes or Misunderstandings